Being sad in the world, pt. 1

 We know this worldlessness in our bones, and we see it depicted in movies and stories everywhere.
 It is the midlife crisis, the dark night of the soul, disillusionment with one’s faith community or nation, the loss of a loved one, a soured friendship.
 Worldlessness happens on a scale, but the existential free-fall is the same experience nonetheless.
 How many of anxiety’s bitter forms are just the terrified mind trying to put the ground beneath one’s feet again—the frantic effort or paralyzing wish to gain a hold of something that will steady one’s existence for a minute?

-What I mean, briefly, by that title is not an attempt to circumvent sorrow.
-I want to develop a way to be sad about that which is sad, but remain in the world.
+What I mean, briefly, by being-sad-in-the-world is to develop a therapy that does not attempt to circumvent sorrow.
+I want to develop a way to be sad about that which is sad, but remain in the world of my actual abiding.
 I want to maintain an imagination rich enough and a personality (spirituality?) alive enough to see some of those central attachments snap off and yet recognize that I am thoroughly world-ed, not free-falling, but always existing and persisting within a rich ecosystem of generative relationality.
 My existence persists and takes shape in a dynamic relationship to a million-odd things.
 I want to be sad, but remain in all the explosive power and joy of that world.